 How do you start planning for your Will?
 What do you need to know about estate planning?
 Is it really that complicated?
-Our sponsors at Hammerberg Lawyers LLP lay out the basics of Wills and estate planning so you can get started now; for later.
+Our sponsors at Hammerco Lawyers LLP lay out the basics of Wills and estate planning so you can get started now; for later.

 The basic premise of a Will is that it is a legal document which provides direction to your loved ones as to what you would like to happen to your assets when you pass away.
 A Will can also include other matters such as appointing guardians of minor children and including funeral wishes.
 As with many important legal documents, a Will should be reviewed and revisited every few years to ensure that your wishes are current – or revised after any major life events.

-What to Consider when Making A Will?
+What to Consider When Making A Will?

 When making a Will, you need to consider what assets you have and how they are owned to determine what will be covered through the terms of the Will and what may flow ‘outside’ of your estate.
 All assets owned personally by you will likely be covered by the terms of your Will.
 Any assets that are owned in true joint tenancy with another person, with the right of survivorship, will go directly to that person by way of survivorship – they won’t be dealt with within your estate and be subject to the terms of the Will.
 Assets that have designated beneficiaries, such as registered accounts or life insurance policies, will also go directly to those beneficiaries if they are correctly named/designated.